danilouie/blog/daniellelouieblog/content/projects/california_energy_2022.md

 The line graph depicts the trend in **Petroleum and Natural Gas Consumption** in million BTU from 1960 to 2022.
 The line graph shows a slight spike around the 1970s and 1980s, and then both fossil fuel sources begin to decrease steadily.

 Finally, on the very right, an interactive, ranked bar chart shows California's standing in three unique categories: **Total Energy Consumption**, **Real GDP**, and **Energy Consumption per Real GDP**.
+California's bar is highlighted in red to make it more apparent among the 50 others shown (including the District of Columbia as its own category).

 # Takeaways {#takeaways}
+Overall, this was a very educational experience about building informative, interactive visualizations from scratch.
+I went through a lot of sketches with pen and paper, from arrangement of different elements, color choices, and the narrative that a user would experience.
+Of course, there are many improvements that I could bring to this final creation that could improve accessibility and information availability, which I am learning to incorporate in other similar projects.
+I am extremely grateful to have had this opportunity to explore a design process from start to finish, and I am looking forward to seeing what other creations I can bring!

 ---